 - Offers a framework for technology as a transformative enabler, not a technology plan.

-- Crafts a framework for making decisions about what skills and talent are needed to succeed, not a formula for downsizing.
+- Crafts a framework for making decisions about what skills and talent are needed to succeed, not a formula for growth or downsizing.

 - Builds a structure for evaluating structure, not a bible for restructuring.